destroyer-art/full-stack-dev-2024/instructions.md

    - Any suggestions or recommendations for how you would expand on this functionality further.
 6. **Ensure your app runs without issues**: I should be able to set up and run the project easily using the provided instructions.
 7. Push your solution to your branch and **create a pull request**.
-8. Notify us via email when your task is complete.
+8. Notify me via email when your task is complete.

 ## Evaluation Criteria